-Beginning in Spring 2023, the MacPherson Institute stopped offering the Legacy Certificates (Foundations and Scholar).
-If you had previously started the Legacy Foundations or Scholars Certificates of Completion and you would like to switch to the Theory and Inquiry or Practice and Application Certificates of Completion, you may do so by emailing Emily Hynes (firstname.lastname@example.org).
+Beginning in Spring 2023, the MacPherson Institute stopped offering the Legacy Certificates (Foundations and Scholar) Certificates of Completion.
+If you had previously started the Legacy Foundations or Scholar Certificates of Completion and you would like to switch to the Theory and Inquiry or Practice and Application Certificates of Completion, you may do so by emailing Emily Hynes (email@example.com).

 You may not earn both versions of the Teaching and Learning Certificates of Completion.

-Many EDUCATN courses you have already taken toward the Legacy Foundation or Scholars Certificates of Completion continue to count toward the Theory and Inquiry and Practice and Application Certificates of Completion.
+Many EDUCATN courses you have already taken toward the Legacy Foundation or Scholar Certificates of Completion continue to count toward the Theory and Inquiry and Practice and Application Certificates of Completion.

 The course equivalencies are as follows:

 |Foundations/Scholars Courses||Theory and Practice Equivalency||Practice and Application Equivalency|

 The new Certificates of Completion, and all of the courses included therein, are open to all educators at McMaster.
 Educators may choose to complete one or both of the Certificates of Completion, or may choose to only complete select courses.